material-motion/material-motion/specifications/transient_views.md

 - `timeHasPassed`
 - etc...

-Function can be scheduled to be checked on any scheduler event: update, teardown.
+Function can be scheduled to be checked on any runtime event: update, teardown.

 Multiple functions can be registered to a single view.